 Optimizing a webscreen for mobile use is the subject of this Alertbox post by Jakob Neilsen, while Problogger discusses what elements draw a reader deeper into blog, illustrated by eight specific examples.

 Why startups need to blog (and what to talk about) is at TechCrunch.

 Taking exception to the conventional wisdom that content is king is a guest post at GrowMap, asserting that relationships are king.

 Famous Bloggers features an interesting guest article by Andreas Kramers, in which he discusses mind mapping.

-Finally, three things that content marketers can learn from Howard Stern is the subject of Joe Pulizzi’s Junta 42 blog, while what Don Corleone could learn from Guy Kawasaki is at Roger Dooley’s Neuromarketing.
+Finally, what Don Corleone could learn from Guy Kawasaki is at Roger Dooley’s Neuromarketing.

 SEO & Search:

-Level 343’s Gabriella Sannino looks at the big picture of measuring social influence and SEO Copywriting’s Heather Lloyd-Martin looks at the (same) difference between SEO copywriting and social media writing.
+Level 343’s Gabriella Sannino looks at the big picture of measuring social influence.

 Search Engine Land reports that Google will let its Display Network’s Adwords advertisers target contextually by categories as opposed to just keywords, and that the Big G has brought Instant to its Google Places.